Birth Preparation & Hypnobirthing Workshops

 Other duties may include, the odd light household tasks such as sorting laundry, emptying the dishwasher, taking the baby for a walk while mum rests for an hour.
 Involving older children in helping mummy with new baby or occupying them while you feed.
 Making a light lunch for us all.
 Or just sitting and listening to mum over a cuppa and a slice of homemade cake I have made you and offering emotional support (this is my favourite job!).

 I am there to support you in your new life as a mother and encourage you to do things the way you want to, I am not there to judge and correct you or tell you how to do things.
-The right support in the early days is vital for a mothers mental health and to help you have a positive postnatal experience.
+The right support in the early days is vital for a mothers mental health and to help you have a positive postnatal experience and research shows that women who have had the support of a postnatal doula are less likely to experience postnatal depression and are more likely to fully establish breastfeeding.

 If there is ever something I cant help you with I do have strong links with other local services which I can signpost/refer you on to also.